itssodope01/Database-Web-Interaction/README.md

     username VARCHAR(60) NOT NULL UNIQUE,
     hashed_password VARCHAR(255) NOT NULL );

-Add new User with: hashpass.php (open terminal in the folder where hashpass.php is saved)
+Add new User with: hashpass.php
+first: change username and password for connection in hashpass.php and save it then, open terminal in the folder where hashpass.php is saved:
 >http://localhost:8000/hashpass.php
 The default user and password in hashpass.php: Username-Pritam Password-OpenSesame